istio/istio.io/content/en/docs/setup/install/virtual-machine/index.md

 ## Install the Istio control plane

-If your cluster already installed the Istio control plane, you can skip this step.
+If your cluster already installed the Istio control plane, you can skip installation steps, but still need to expose the control plane.

 Install Istio and expose the control plane on cluster so that your virtual machine can access it.